Substance Use in Adolescents

 Drug tests (including at-home tests) may be a useful part of an assessment but have significant limitations.
 Results of a urine test may be negative in adolescents who use drugs if the drug has been cleared from the body before the test is done, if a drug not included on a standard testing panel has been used, or if the urine specimen has been contaminated.
 Sometimes, drug test results are positive in adolescents who have not used drugs (false-positive).
 Even a true-positive test does not indicate how often and how heavily a drug is used and thus cannot distinguish casual use from more serious problems.

 Given these limitations, a doctor with expertise in this area should determine whether a drug test is needed in a given situation.
 When parents maintain their child’s confidentiality, they make it easier for a doctor to obtain an accurate substance use history and form a trusting relationship with their child.
+These relationships are important because even very brief interventions by doctors and other health care professionals have been shown to decrease substance use by adolescents.

 Treatment of Substance Use in Adolescents